SaysockRFQ

 Lock the channel, quantity band, and packaging shape before the first quote.

-Korea-led custom socks manufacturing support for B2B buyers that need product development, sampling, QC, packaging, and export-ready delivery in one operating thread.
+Korea-first custom sock manufacturing support for B2B buyers that need private label, OEM, wholesale, sampling, QC, packaging, and export-ready delivery in one operating thread.

-Use this route when the buyer needs a manufacturing partner, not a consumer customizer.
+Use this route when the buyer needs Korea-first direct sock production, not a consumer customizer.

-The page is built for sourcing managers, distributors, merch teams, retail buyers, and brand operators who already have a commercial program to scope.
+The page is built for importers, distributors, and brand teams who already have a commercial custom sock program to scope.

 A manufacturer page should answer the operating questions before the quote starts.